-We co-organize a soft-robotics workshop with Prof. Hao Su’s group at The City University of New York (CUNY).
+We co-organized a soft-robotics workshop with Prof. Hao Su’s group at The City University of New York (CUNY).
 This workshop is entitled “Challenges and Opportunities of Soft Robotics Workshop: Research, Applications, and Education”, and it is one of the five workshops at AIM 2020.
 If you are interested, please visit the website for more information.
 In addition to all the inspiring talks, Prof. Chen gives a presentation on our recent progress on developing soft-actuated aerial robots.

 Prof. Chen was a graduate student at the Harvard Microrobotics lab.
 As a member of the RoboBee project, he contributed to an exhibition held in the Boston Science Museum, which attracted over 100,000 visitors annually.

 Prof. Chen attended the summer annual meeting held by the World Economic Forum in 2016.
-Along with his colleague Dr. Elizabeth Farrell Helbing, they brought a swarm of 40 RoboBees to the exhibition and presented the RoboBee project to worldwide leaders from academia, government, business, and society.
+Along with his colleague Dr. Elizabeth Farrell Helbing.
+They brought a swarm of 40 RoboBees to the exhibition and presented the RoboBee project to worldwide leaders from academia, government, business and society.